Controlled Text Generation with Natural Language Instructions

-Controlled text generation applications often poses a few constraints at the same time when generating the output.
-To enable \method to handle composition of constraints, we infer the constraint codes for different constraints for a portion of randomly sampled C4 texts and compose the constraints by verbalizing them individually and connecting them with ``and''.
-For example, for a sentence ``He bought a car'' with both lexical and POS constraints, the final instruction will be ``write something with keywords \textit{buy}, \textit{car} and has a parts-of-speech tag of \textit{Pronoun Verb Determiner Noun}.''
-For each sampled text from C4, we first try to produce constraint codes for as many constraint types as possible and then randomly compose a subset of the constraint codes ranging from 2 to 5 constraints.
-We keep sample texts from the C4 dataset and get another 1 million training examples which compose 2 to 5 constraints.
+Controlled text generation applications often require more than one constraint to be enforced at the same time during generation.
+To enable \method to handle such a composition of constraints, we verbalize the constraints individually and conjoin them with the conjunctive ``and''.
+For example, for the sentence ``He bought a car'' with both lexical and POS constraints, the final instruction will be ``write something with keywords \textit{buy}, \textit{car} that has a part-of-speech tag sequence \textsc{prp} \textsc{verb} \textsc{det} \textsc{noun}.''
+We subsample the C4 dataset again to obtain another 1 million training examples with multiple constraints.
+For each sampled text, we first try to produce constraint verbalizations for as many constraint types as possible and then randomly sample a subset of the verbalizations with between 2 to 5 constraints uniformly at random.\looseness=-1